Hot PATE: Private Aggregation of Distributions for Diverse Task: DP Aggregation Methods

 The two most common noise distributions for DP are Gaussian and Laplace noise.
 (Cold) PATE was studied with both.
-The Gaussian-noise based Confident-GNMax aggregator \cite{DBLP:conf/iclr/PapernotSMRTE18,duan2023flocks} empirically outperformed the Laplace-based LNMAX~\cite{PapernotAEGT:ICLR2017} on cold PATE. for Algorithm~\ref{distagg:alg}.
-The advantages of Gaussian noise are concentration (less noise to separate a maximizer from low frequency tokens), efficient composition, and more effective data dependent privacy analysis.
-Laplace-based noise on the other hand can preserve sparsity (a consideration as the key space of tokens or strings of token can be quite large), there is an optimized mechanism with sampling (for medium agreement), and there are recent improvement on data-dependent privacy analysis across many queries (the situation with hot PATE)~\cite{targetcharging:arxiv2023}.
+The Gaussian-noise based Confident-GNMax aggregator \citep{DBLP:conf/iclr/PapernotSMRTE18,duan2023flocks} empirically outperformed the Laplace-based LNMAX~\citep{PapernotAEGT:ICLR2017} on Cold PATE.
+The advantages of Gaussian noise are concentration (less noise to separate a maximizer from low frequency tokens) and efficient composition. and more effective data dependent privacy analysis.
+Laplace-based noise on the other hand can benefit from sparsity of the histogram (with approximate DP), a consideration as the key space of tokens or strings of token can be quite large, there is an optimized mechanism with weighted sampling.
+Both benefit from data dependent privacy analysis that benefits from consistently large maximum counts or large margins using tools such as~\citep{targetcharging:arxiv2023}.
 Our privacy analysis in Section~\ref{datadependent:sec} uses a data-dependent Laplace-based approach.